vpayno/exercism-workspace/go/largest-series-product/lsproduct-doc.md

 import "lsproduct"
 ```

-Package lsproduct is used to calculate the largest product from a series of numbers\.
+Package lsproduct is used to calculate the largest product from a series of numbers.

 ## Index